shakana0/BakeryStoreBackend/README.md

 - Validation, versioning, and documentation of endpoints
 - Secure and maintainable backend logic
 - Scalable architecture using modern design patterns
+- **Cloud deployment** with Azure SQL and secure identity-based access

 ---